moh4mmad/html-encrypter/README.md

-## About HTML Encrypter
+## What is it?
 HTML encrypter protect web pages source code, its hard for people to decrypt the source code but it displays perfectly in a browser.
 No AdBlocker can read it.
 It encrypt on the fly and only the web browser can read it.
+The size of the first block of code depends on the size of your web page, it contains your original HTML.
+The second block of code always stays the same length, it contains the decode function.
+When opened in a web browser, the original page appears to be unchanged, but the code underneath has been transformed.

+## Features
+ - Protect HTML code against fast cribbing copying
+ - Encode local HTML to prevent in-file searching
+ - Protect unfinished websites from Google
+ - Confuse people who press the “View Source” button :D
+ - Become part of the invisible web, hide from search engines and data miners ;)
+ - Very lightweight and working on-the-fly
+ - There is no decompiler yet.

 ## How to install
  - git clone https://github.com/moh4mmad/html-encrypter.git
 ## Usage